 Immediately After a Run

-The minute that you want in your door, you should be doing the following things.
-You’ll likely be telling yourself that you don’t need to do them immediately, but you should if you want to recover properly.
+The minute you want in your door, you should be doing the following things.
+Don’t put them off – you should do them immediately to recover properly.

-Drink some water, Gatorade or another drink with electrolytes, a recovery drink, milk, or a protein shake.
+Drink some water, Gatorade (or another drink with electrolytes), a recovery drink, milk, or a protein shake.
 You’ve lost fluid, and you need to refuel.
 Make sure that you have replaced the carbohydrates, protein, and water that you’ve lost.
+Generally, for recovery, getting some protein to repair muscle is more important than replacing carbs.

-After your run, you need to refuel to make sure that the body has the nutrients it needs.
-Make sure that you eat some sort of protein to help your muscles rebuild themselves and don’t forget the garden salad to make sure that you get the minerals that you need.
+After your run, you need to refuel to make sure that the body has the nutrients and calories it needs.
+Make sure that you eat some sort of protein, especially if you are not consuming a protein-heavy drink.
+This feeds your muscles so they can rebuild themselves.
+Other nutrient-rich foods are equally as important.
+Time to get your salad on!

-While you might be tempted to get fast food or order a pizza, that is not what your body needs right now.
+While a certain school of thought says you can go out for a cheeseburger and a couple beers because you just burned calories, don’t make a habit of it.
+That is not what your body needs right now.
 Hold off on the junk food and instead eat something that is healthy and will get you the nutrients you need.

 Make sure when you stretch that you focus on the major muscle groups.
 This includes your calves, hamstrings, hips, and quads.
 If you feel sore somewhere, stretch there!
 Make sure that you are very gentle in your stretching and that you don’t push yourself too hard.

-A foam roller is also great to help remove any tightness, so don’t forget the second component.
+A foam roller is also great to help remove any tightness, so don’t neglect this second component.
 While you’re likely tired and don’t want to do anything, making sure that you stretch and foam roll will ensure that you feel a lot better later.

 If there are any spots that are especially sore or you feel a nagging injury starting to occur, a percussive therapy gun can help reach those deep tissue areas.